neudesic/Document-Intelligence-Platform/README.md

 * Analysis
   * Processes the data from the various documents of a single applicant and produces new metrics such as spending forecasts and ratings.
 * Representation:
-  * Deploys a website which displays the resulting information in a
+  * Deploys a website which displays the resulting information.

 # Build